 The DAG of a Bayesian network corresponds to a set of conditional independencies.
 Intuitively we would expect that two variables are dependent if they are not d-separated.
-This is, however, not true for all probability distributions that are compatible with the DAG.
-The next theorem proves that two variables that are not d-separated are dependent unless there is a constraint between the probabilities.
-Consider the example parameterization of $P(D \mid E, C)$ in the model of Fig. 3 given in Table 1.
-For these probabilities variables D and E become independent, assuming that $P(C = 0 \mid E) = P(C = 1 \mid E) = 0.5$ .
-This independency is, however, not true in general, only for a special parameterization of $P(D \mid C, E)$ which is consistent with Eq.
-16 of the forthcoming proof.
+When this is true, the DAG is faithful to the probability distribution.
+The next theorem proves that two variables that are not d-separated can only be independent if there is a constraint between the probabilities.
+To illustrate the theorem, consider the model of Fig. 1.2(b) and the set of distributions compatible with the DAG.
+For typical distributions, dependencies $D \bowtie E$ and $A \bowtie E$ hold.
+There are, however, specific parameterizations which lead to independencies $D \amalg E$ or $A \bot E$.
+Such independencies only follow if specific equations between the free parameters are satisfied.